tcoppex/cljs-r3f-projects/README.md

 ## Dependencies

-This template use the following `npm` libraries :
+The template use the following `npm` libraries :

 - react & react-dom
 - react-spring/three